1)

 (f)

 Implied Question: The animal is considered a Treifah if the Sirchos are not on adjoining lobes.
-(If the Sirchos are generally not caused by punctures, why should they ever be reason for an animal to be considered a Treifah, even if the Sircha connects lobes that are not next to each other?)
+(If the Sirchos are generally not caused by punctures, why should there ever be a reason for an animal to be considered a Treifah, even if the Sircha connects lobes that are not next to each other?)

 äééðå îùåí ùñåôä ìäúôø÷, åçùéá ëð÷åáä ëéåï ùñåôä ìð÷á.